kixelated/quic-transport-bugs/client-initiated-bidirectional/README.md

 ```

 ## QuicTransport Client
-`client.html` is a simple client that establishes a connection to `localhost:4443`, creates a bidirectional stream, writes "ping" to it, reads/prints the response, and writes "fin".
+`client.html` is a simple client that establishes a connection to `localhost:4443`, creates a bidirectional stream, writes "ping" to it, reads/prints the response, and closes the stream.
 The page is blank; all output is via the console.

 This will need to be hosted on `https://localhost:4444` with a web server and opened using a browser that allows the self-signed certificate: